arnor-sigurdsson/EIR/README.md

 ## Citation

-If you use `EIR` in a scientific publication, we would appreciate if you could use the following citation:
+If you use `EIR` in a scientific publication, we would appreciate if you could use one of the following citations:

 ```
 @article{sigurdsson2021deep,